Radiocycle21/Pyspark_Scania_aps_data_anaytics_project/README.md

 - Export cleaned datasets from Databricks.
 - Build Tableau dashboards to replicate and present the insights.
 - Use charts and summaries to tell a structured data story.

+🗂️ **Project Overview**

+This repository contains the full workflow of our project — from raw data to final analysis and visualization.

+- **[README - Data Cleaning]** → Details of the data cleaning steps we performed.
+- **[README - SQL Queries]** → Explanation of SQL queries and logic used.
+- **[README - Tableau]** → Dashboarding and visualization details.

+Refer to each individual README to understand every step in detail.